As an amazon associate, we earn from qualifying purchases.

 When people use the word saddle sores they might mean two different things: either sores that develop on riders due to sensitive skin being irritated during riding or sores that develop on a horses body underneath the saddle.
-This article will deal with this issue when it comes to riders, for information on dealing with saddle sores on horses check out our article on preventing and treating horse saddle sores.

 What are saddle sores and how do riders get them?